-For digital signage displays we recommend the Avocor R Series Hardware as a Service, our add on subscription digital signage display with a built-in media player.
+For digital signage displays, we recommend the Avocor R Series Hardware as a Service, our add-on subscription with a built-in media player.
 With the Avocor R Series Hardware as a Service, you can simplify your digital signage and eliminate upfront CAPEX costs.

-The R Series takes minutes to set up, flawlessly handle demanding schedules and is designed for digital signage.
+The R Series takes minutes to set up, flawlessly handles demanding schedules, and is designed for digital signage.
 And you can simplify your procurement by purchasing your digital signage software and hardware from one place.

 The ideal display will deliver crisp signage regardless if you’re displaying photographs, text, or video or all forms of media at once.
 Additionally, the perfect display will come at a price point that works for your budget.
 Let’s dive in on how to find the best display for your digital signage system.